argonavis-labs/candidate-screener/manual-test-prompts/manual-test-prompt-v3.md

   - If `sloppy_count ≥ 3` → add red_flag "sloppy_images"; set **Layout ≤ 2**; if value flicker from mismatched whites/mats → **Color ≤ 2**.
   - If `template_count ≥ 3` → add red_flag "template_scent_high"; set **Typography ≤ 3** and **Layout ≤ 3**.
   - List ≥2 concrete cues for any red_flag and state `caps_applied: [list]` in the explanation.
-  - If you cite any cap in text, your numeric scores must not exceed that cap.

 - Anchor clamp (per-dimension and overall):
   - In each dimension explanation, you MUST name `anchor: <calibration_example_or_img_name>` and list deltas if you diverge: `anchor_deltas: [delta1, delta2, delta3]`.